microsoftgraph/microsoft-graph-docs-contrib/concepts/sdks/create-requests.md

 ## Use HTTP headers to control request behavior

-You can attach custom headers to a request using a `Header()` function.
+You can attach custom headers to a request using the `Headers` collection.
 For PowerShell, adding headers is only possible with the `Invoke-GraphRequest` method.
 Some Microsoft Graph scenarios use custom headers to adjust the behavior of the request.

 # [C#](#tab/csharp)